 - Threatening one of the most dangerous, pissed-off assassins in the world with mace and calling him a pussy usually doesn't end well...

 - Sitcom Arch-Nemesis: A beat for beat replacement for Harry.
-That said, unlike Harry, Emmett is a genuine thorn for both Morgan and Casey.
+That said, unlike Harry, Emmett is a genuine thorn for both Morgan and Chuck.

 - Soundtrack Dissonance: Shot while "Hold On" by Wilson Phillips plays in the background.

 - The Sociopath: His egotistical demeanor, enjoyment of making people feel as horrible and humiliated as he can make them (especially his treatment of Big Mike, even though Mike actually liked him), willingness to emotionally manipulate people who trust him, general disregard for other human beings, and his lack of care for the safety of the people in the Buy More during a hostage situation, all point to him having some serious Sociopathic leanings.
 Had a more serious villain demonstrated any of the same traits, he'd be

 - The Starscream: Manipulates Morgan all in an effort to betray Big Mike and snatch the manager's position.

 - Smug Snake: Even though he made himself the manager of Buy More, his delusions of authority and petty nature almost constantly threaten to undo his position.
 His death was a natural conclusion of his inabilities to not twist the knife along with keeping his mouth shut.